 When engineering database system for flespi we were primarily committed to performance, reliability and reasonable prices.
 Exactly in this order — performance was and still is our top priority.

-Our regular use case is that hundreds of thousands of devices send messages with timestamp and 100-900 bytes of useful payload.
-These messages need to be sorted by each unique device, then sorted again by time for this device, and finally stored in the database and read when there is a need.
+Our regular use case is that hundreds of thousands of devices send messages with a timestamp and 100-900 bytes of useful payload.
+These messages need to be sorted by device, then sorted again by time for this device, and finally stored in the database and read when there is a need.

 We tested everything we’d found on the Internet — from non-relational DBMS like Oracle Berkeley DB, Symas LMDB, LevelDB to normal SQL-based RDBMS like PostgreSQL.
 We tested them with our special use case that we discovered while operating with a hundred thousands of devices in our Wialon Data Center and thousands of users and automation tools running reports and consuming large datasets.

 We made a conclusion that all these libraries are really good when used on a small to medium dataset but upon reaching hundreds of terabytes they started to behave either slow or unstable.
 So we had no other choice but to implement own database management system — the one that fits all our requirements.
 Here is its scheme: